AnantharamanLab/CheckAMG/README.md

   -s SCALING_FACTOR, --scaling_factor SCALING_FACTOR
-                        Scaling factor used to multiply the minimum bit score and minimum covered fraction provided by the '-b' and '-c' arguments to come up with a heuristic, stricter threshold for HMM hits (this is ONLY used when curating gene annotations that match to 'soft' filter keywords; default: 1.8).
+                        Scaling factor used to multiply the minimum bit score and minimum covered fraction provided by the '-b' and '-c' arguments to come up with a stricter threshold for HMM hits (this is ONLY used when curating gene annotations that match to 'soft' filter keywords; default: 3.0).
   -w WINDOW_SIZE, --window_size WINDOW_SIZE
                         Size in base pairs of the window used to calculate the average VL-score of genes in a local region on a contig